-US involvement in Vietnam was slow coming but increased significantly in the early 1950s.
-The United States had only a moderate interest in Asia until 1941, when Japan attacked Pearl Harbour and Washington reciprocated by declaring war on Tokyo.
+American involvement in Vietnam began during World War II, increased in the 1950s and reached its peak in the late 1960s.
+The United States’ interest in Asia escalated in late 1941, after Japanese planes attacked Pearl Harbour and Washington responded by declaring war on Japan.
 The Viet Minh was formed the same year, as an underground movement to resist both the French and Japanese.
-By 1944, American agents of the OSS (Office of Strategic Services, the forerunner of the CIA) were operating in southern China and northern Vietnam.
-The OSS men struck up a working alliance with the Viet Minh, who assisted with the safeguarding and repatriation of American pilots downed over Vietnamese territory.
-In return, Ho Chi Minh’s men were supplied with weapons and equipment by the OSS.
-This arrangement was based on expedience rather than political similarities – still, Ho Chi Minh nurtured some hope that Washington might back the Viet Minh to govern an independent Vietnam.
-When Ho declared independence in September 1945, he drew heavily on the United States’ Declaration of Independence, citing its Enlightenment values of nationalism, popular sovereignty and self-determination.
-The Viet Minh leader hoped to show the US that his own political values were not far removed from their own, and that he was not to be feared.
+By 1944, agents of the Office of Strategic Services (OSS), the forerunner to the Central Intelligence Agency (CIA), were operating in southern China and northern Vietnam.
+These agents formed a working alliance with Ho Chi Minh and the Viet Minh, who assisted with safeguarding and repatriating American pilots downed over Vietnamese territory.
+In return, the OSS supplied Ho’s men with weapons and equipment.
+It was an arrangement based on wartime expedience rather than political similarities.
+Nevertheless Ho Chi Minh nurtured some hope that cooperating with the United States might bring about Washington’s support for an independent post-war Vietnam.
+When Ho attempted to initiate Vietnamese independence in late 1945, he drew heavily on the United States’ own Declaration of Independence, citing its Enlightenment values of nationalism, popular sovereignty and self determination.
+The Viet Minh leader hoped to demonstrate that his own political values were not far removed from those of the US.

 “Let us turn now to another area of the world: Indochina.
 And many of you ask this question: Why is the United States spending hundreds of millions of dollars supporting the forces of the French Union in the fight against communism in Indochina?
 If Indochina falls, Thailand is put in an almost impossible position.
 The same is true of Malaya, with its rubber and tin.
 The same is true of Indonesia.
 If this whole part of south-east Asia goes under communist domination or communist influence, Japan, who trade and must trade with this area in order to exist, must inevitably be oriented towards the communist regime.
 That indicates to you and to all of us why it is vitally important that Indochina not go behind the Iron Curtain.”

-The US, determined to prevent this, backed the return of the French in Vietnam.
-This rankled with some American leaders, who despised colonialism and believed that Asian nations should be free to govern themselves.
-But to many in Washington, the revival of French colonialism in Indochina was a lesser evil than a communist-ruled Vietnam.
+From 1947 the United States, determined to halt the growth of communism in Asia, backed the return of the French in Vietnam.
+This was not universally popular with Americans, many of whom despised colonialism and believed that Asian nations should be free to govern themselves.
+But in Washington, the revival of French colonialism in Indochina was seen a lesser evil than communist-ruled Vietnam.
 France, after all, was a democratic capitalist state and an important Cold War ally.
-It could be relied on to secure Indochina from communist infiltration.
-The Viet Minh, on the other hand, was riddled with communists and could not be trusted.
+The Viet Minh, on the other hand, could not be trusted.
+The movement was riddled with communists and both its motives and political loyalties were unclear.
 The US considered Ho Chi Minh to be unreliable and possibly deceitful.
-He mouthed the slogans of a nationalist but Washington deemed him a communist.
-There was significant evidence to support this view, such as Ho’s work within the Soviet Union, the Comintern and the Chinese Communist Party.
+He mouthed the slogans of a nationalist but Washington considered him a communist.
+There was some evidence to support this view, such as Ho’s work within the Soviet Union, the Comintern and the Chinese Communist Party.

-American support for the French in Vietnam was offered gradually.
-In late 1945 Washington’s formal position was one of neutrality, but by early 1947 the US was tacitly supporting France.
-Later that year, president Harry Truman authorised a moderate amount of funding ($160 million) to assist the French war effort.
-US administrators also turned a blind eye when Paris diverted some Marshall Plan funds to supply the war in Indochina.
-By 1951 US aid to the French had tripled to $450 million; by 1953 it was up to $785 million.
+In late 1945 Washington’s formal position on Vietnam was vague, however by early 1947 the US was tacitly supporting France.
+Later that year US president Harry Truman authorised a moderate amount of funding ($160 million) to assist the French war effort.
+American administrators also turned a blind eye when Paris diverted some Marshall Plan funds to supply the war in Indochina.
+By 1951 US military aid to the French had tripled to $450 million; by 1953 it was up to $785 million.
 French forces in Vietnam were using ships and aircraft on loan from the US.
-CIA agents were conducting covert operations in Vietnam, in support of the French, like carrying out 700 supply drops to CEFEO troops trapped at Dien Bien Phu (1954).
-By the time French forces surrendered to the Viet Minh in mid-1954, Washington had invested almost $3 billion in ‘saving’ Indochina from the spectre of communism.
+CIA agents were conducting covert operations in Vietnam in support of the French, like carrying out 700 supply drops to CEFEO troops trapped at Dien Bien Phu (1954).
+By the time French forces surrendered to the Viet Minh in mid 1954, Washington had invested almost $3 billion in ‘saving’ Indochina from the spectre of communism.

-America’s mission in Vietnam now hinged on two things: Diem becoming an effective leader and Ho Chi Minh accepting the north-south division of Vietnam.
-By the early 1960s, it was clear that neither had occurred.
-The US government’s state-building had not succeeded – South Vietnam was largely a failed state, ruled by brutal nepotists and propped up by American aid.
-The South Vietnamese military, by and large, was incapable of defending the new nation.
-Meanwhile, in Hanoi, the Lao Dong government was plotting to achieve reunification by stealth.
-War was imminent and when it came, it would draw the Americans even deeper into the strategic problem that was Vietnam.
+America’s mission in Vietnam now hinged on two things: Ngo Dinh Diem becoming a credible and effective leader, and North Vietnam accepting the north-south division of Vietnam.
+By the end of the 1950s it was clear that neither had occurred.
+The US government’s state-building program in South Vietnam had not succeeded.
+South Vietnam was largely a failed state, ruled by brutal nepotists and propped up by American aid.
+The South Vietnamese military had grown and developed considerably but was still incapable of defending the new nation.
+Meanwhile in Hanoi, the Lao Dong government was plotting to achieve reunification by stealth.
+In the late 1950s communist insurgents unleashed a wave of terror attacks in South Vietnam, attacking government forces, facilities and figures.
+It was clear that a war between North and South Vietnam was imminent.
+American policy in the 1950s and early 1960s sought to avoid direct military involvement in Vietnam – but the worsening situation there, coupled with the arrival of a new president, would lead to a significant change in tactics.

-4. The US pumped aid and supplies to the French during their war with the Viet Minh, investing almost $3 billion in the years prior to 1954.
+3. Despite some misgivings about backing a colonial power, the US began to support the French in Vietnam.
+Washington aided the French during their war with the Viet Minh, investing almost $3 billion in the years prior to 1954.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: